brianguenter/FastDifferentiation.jl/docs/src/makefunction.md

 Notice that `floatp[2,2]` is not 0.
 This is because `init_with_zeros=false`.
 If you need this array element to be zero then initialize it before making the call to `fexe!`.

-You can use the [`sparsity`](@ref) function to measure sparsity and determine whether you should use the dense or sparse derivative functions.
+You can use the [`sparsity`](@ref) function to measure sparsity and determine whether you should use the dense or sparse derivative functions to pass as the `func_array` argument.

 ## Evaluate a function and derivatives
 Sometimes you want to evaluate a function and one or more derivative orders.
 If you pack all the terms you want to evaluate into the argument to `make_function` then common terms will be detected and only computed once.
 This will be generally be more efficient than evaluating the function and derivatives separately: